handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 [[toc]]

-Click on a column label to sort the rows in ascending, descending, or the original order.
+Click on a column label (A, B, C) to sort the rows in ascending, descending, or the original order.

 ::: only-for javascript